supernlogn/3D-convolution/readme.md

 ## Introduction
 Searched all over and did'n find it.
 So here it is:
-A library for doing 3D convolution in C/C++ without using any special structures or frameworks.
+A library for doing n-Dimensional convolution in C/C++ without using any special structures or frameworks.
 It uses fourier transform in order to be fast and simple to understand.
 So it has only one minimum requirement the **fftw3** library.
 It is also no `malloc` free, so stdlib.h or another library with memory allocation is